Salford Art Gallery: Collections

 Salford Museum’s Pilkington collection is the largest in the UK.
 It contains examples of almost every artist and most types of ware produced by the factory between 1900-1958 and the 1970s.
 When the company unfortunately closed in June 2010 Salford Museum was able to acquire the Pilkington archive containing pattern books, notebooks and company documents.
 This important resource not only compliments the ceramic collection but also assists by placing it in its social history context.

 The Gallery also displays a number of temporary exhibitions throughout the year.
-Please see separate posts.
+Please click here for further information.

 - Opening hours Monday – Friday 10.00am – 4.45pm.
 Saturdays and Sundays 1.00pm – 5.00pm